hanwen/go-mtpfs/README.md

     ```

     - Make sure your camera opens up its shutter
+    - Perhaps you have to specify GOROOT like `GOROOT=/mingw64/lib/go go build .`

 1. Done!
     - The binary can be moved and redistributed easily